sfence/hades_revisited/README.md

 Minetest can be found online at <https://github.com/minetest/minetest/>.

-All my work is licenced under the WTFPL.
+All my work is licenced under the MIT License.
 The extern mods have different licenses. look at the modfolders for details.

 ## Important notices and short game guide